therealrealguy/6b6twiki/docs/groups/hive.md

   * Lerpietong
   * Byrobuff
 * Founding Story: (optional)
 > The Hive branched of off another group called Pyromaniac Fireflies.
 It started with a Pyromaniac Fireflies base called "The Hive" or also considered as Hive 1.
 But somehow the base got griefed quickly.
 So Lerpietong and Byrobuff and some other members of Hive 1 joined forced to form the "The Hive" group.
-They did this cause they were fed up with the other owners of Pyromaniac Fireflies. they later made [Hive 2](https://www.youtube.com/watch?v=sFIcEpTGAiU) and Hive Halloween
+They did this cause they were fed up with the other owners of Pyromaniac Fireflies.
+They later made [Hive 2](https://www.youtube.com/watch?v=sFIcEpTGAiU) and Hive Halloween

 **Screenshot of Unfinished Hive Halloween**